Magnon corner states in twisted bilayer honeycomb magnets: Abstract

 \section{Abstract}

-Search for higher-order topological insulators, characterized by topologically protected gapless boundary states of codimension higher than one, in bosonic systems has attracted growing interest.
-Here, we establish twisted bilayer honeycomb magnets as a new platform for hosting second-order topological magnon insulators (SOTMIs) without fine-tuning.
+The study of symmetry-protected topological phases of matter has been extended from fermionic electron systems to various bosonic systems.
+Bosonic topological magnon phases in magnetic materials have received much attention because of their exotic uncharged topologically protected boundary modes and the potential for dissipationless magnonics and spintronic applications.
+Here, we establish twisted bilayer honeycomb magnets as a platform for hosting second-order topological magnon insulators (SOTMIs) without fine-tuning.
 We employ a simple, minimal Heisenberg spin model to describe misaligned bilayer sheets of honeycomb ferromagnetic magnets with a large commensurate twist angle.
 We found that the higher-order topology in this bilayer system shows a significant dependence on the interlayer exchange coupling.
-The SOTMI, featuring topologically protected magnon corner states, appears for ferromagnetic interlayer couplings, while the twisted bilayer exhibits a nodal phase in the case of antiferromagnetic interlayer coupling.
+The SOTMI, featuring topologically protected magnon corner states that go beyond the conventional bulk-boundary correspondence, appears for ferromagnetic interlayer couplings, while the twisted bilayer exhibits a nodal phase in the case of antiferromagnetic interlayer coupling.
+At last, relevance to twisted bilayer CrI$_3$ is also discussed.